Homeowner Incentive Program

 The City of Bellingham and Whatcom County partner with the Whatcom Conservation District to provide dedicated staff to help HIP participants complete their projects.

-The City and County are substantially invested in protecting and improving water quality in Lake Whatcom through stormwater retrofits and treatment systems, property acquisition, education and outreach, and regulation and enforcement.
+The City of Bellingham is substantially invested in protecting and improving water quality in Lake Whatcom through stormwater retrofits and treatment systems, property acquisition, education and outreach, and regulation and enforcement.
 These actions alone are not enough.
 Private property owners also have a role to play.
 Water that runs off of residential properties often carries excess nutrients, pet waste, car oil, and soaps, which all harm the quality of our drinking water source and increase water treatment costs.
 Taking stewardship actions like installing a HIP project reduces the pollution leaving your property in stormwater runoff flowing to the lake.

 Examples of HIP Projects